 States like Florida require drivers to file SR-22 forms to show they have at least the minimum amount of car insurance.

-Only after you purchase a policy that meets the state’s minimum auto insurance requirements will an insurer file an SR-22, also known as a certificate of financial responsibility, with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+Only after you purchase a policy that meets the state's minimum auto insurance requirements will an insurer file an SR-22, also known as a certificate of financial responsibility.
+They file your form with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).

 Florida’s minimum car insurance requirements are:

-You will need to have an SR-22 on file with the state for three years.
+You will need to have an SR-22 on file with the state for three years after your first conviction.
 That is how long most states require high-risk drivers to file SR-22s, though some require it for longer.

 To find out exactly how long you need to file an SR-22, contact the FLHSMV.

-If your car insurance lapses, expires or is canceled during this period, your insurer will notify the state and you will have to restart the SR-22 filing process.
+If your car insurance lapses, expires or is canceled during this period, your insurer will notify the state and you will have to restart the SR-22 filing process from the beginning.

 Some states require drivers with DUIs to buy more than the minimum amount of car insurance before an FR-44 can be filed.
-That’s the case in Florida, where you need a policy with 100/300/50 coverage limits to meet your FR-44 requirement.
-This would mean:
+That's the case in Florida, where you need a policy with 100/300/50 coverage limits to meet your FR-44 requirement.
+This means:

 • $100,000 of bodily injury liability coverage per person